 The Red Hot Chili Peppers had survived unimaginable tragedy and then, against all odds, showed renewed and even untapped potential with 1989’s Mother’s Milk, but it took Rick Rubin’s recruitment as producer to push 1991’s Blood Sugar Sex Magik over the top.
 The album’s eclectic collection of musical styles may stretch the basic definition of classic rock but, 13 million copies later, it remains the band’s most influential best-seller and, arguably, their definitive career statement, not to mention one of Rick’s greatest achievements.

-And the number one spot in our list of the Top 10 Rick Rubin Classic Rock Albums goes to his collaboration with Tom Petty, on the latter’s second official solo sojourn though he was backed by his faithful Heartbreakers.
+And the No. 1 spot in our list of the Top 10 Rick Rubin Classic Rock Albums goes to his collaboration with Tom Petty, on his second official solo sojourn – though Petty was backed by his faithful Heartbreakers.
 And, as with the best Rick Rubin productions, Wildflowers dispensed with fancy studio tricks and digital gimmickry in order to highlight Petty’s songwriting at its purest and rootsiest.
-To our mind, there’s no better endorsement for Rick Rubin’s career-long obsession with helping great artists first observe and then project their most honest artistic reflection through song.
+There’s no better endorsement for Rubin’s career-long obsession with helping great artists first observe and then project their most honest artistic reflection through song.